owings1/pytableaux/doc/logics/rm3.rst

+.. _RM3:

 ****************
 RM3 - R-mingle 3
 ****************

 R-mingle 3 (RM3) is a three-valued logic with values **T**, **F**, and **B**.
-It is similar to `LP`_, with a different conditional operator.
+It is similar to :ref:`LP`, with a different conditional operator.

 .. contents:: :local: